SynthDevelopers/ai-synth-dev/README.md

-# ⚡ Synth Prompt Kit – Drop 001
+# ⚡ AI Synth Dev - Synth Prompt Kit – Drop 001
 _A ceremonial signal pack for builders at the edge of the post-tool era._

 **Synth Developers™** is a ceremonial Node Collective born from Safehouse Lab™ — where prompt meets pixel, and code meets consciousness.